EtzionR/fire-kite-analysis/README.md

 ## Descreption
 The work flow is divided into three main stages:
-1) **Preliminary processing:** Processing information and converting data so that it is convenient to work with.
-We will also consolidate the data tables so that we can make convenient use of them.
+1) **Preliminary Processing:** Processing information and converting data so that it possible to work with it.
+We will also merged the data tables, so we can analyze them.
 Finally, we will present some statistics and basic information about the data.
+2) **Data Processing:** We will use a number of tools from the field of data mining, in order to:
+  a) point out the **Main Targets** of the Fire-Kites launchers in Israel area.
+  b) Identify the **Launched Areas** of the Fire-Kites from Gaza Strip.